Julia Pastrana: Life and career

 the "Ape Woman", the "Bear Woman", and "The Nondescript".
-However, during her performances, she demonstrated her intelligence and talent: singing, dancing, and interacting with the audience.
+During her performances, she demonstrated her intelligence and talent, singing, dancing, and interacting with the audience.

 During a tour in Moscow, Pastrana gave birth to a son, with features similar to her own.
-The child survived only three days, and Pastrana died of postpartum complications five days later.
+The child lived three days, and Pastrana died of postpartum complications five days later.

 Medical examinations

 During her life, Pastrana's management arranged to have her examined by doctors and scientists, using their evaluations in advertisements to attract a larger audience.
-One doctor, Alexander B. Mott, M.D., certified that she was specifically the result of the mating of a human and an "Orang hutan".
+One doctor, Alexander B. Mott, M.D., certified that she was specifically the result of the mating of a human and an "Orangutan".
 Another, Dr. S. Brainerd of Cleveland, declared that she was of a "distinct species".
 Francis Buckland stated that she was "only a deformed Mexican Indian woman".
 Samuel Kneeland, Jr., a comparative anatomist of the Boston Society of Natural History, declared that she was human and of Indian descent.

 Charles Darwin discussed her case after her death, describing her as follows: "Julia Pastrana, a Spanish dancer, was a remarkably fine woman, but she had a thick masculine beard and a hairy forehead; she was photographed, and her stuffed skin was exhibited as a show; but what concerns us is, that she had in both the upper and lower jaw an irregular double set of teeth, one row being placed within the other, of which Dr. Purland took a cast.
 From the redundancy of the teeth her mouth projected, and her face had a gorilla-like appearance".